 Members of a Chama set the foundation of a Chama’s growth.
 These members should therefore share similar visions, missions and goals for the Chama.
 In addition to this, the members are required to always encourage and incorporate teamwork.
 All the members in the group need to be chosen in a way that ensures they all play a role in the Chama.

 The members also need to have financial professionals to help with financial guidance.
 This can involve individuals, consultant groups, or applications to monitor the financial health of the Chama.
 Some of these tools include Chamasoft.
 While picking a group, the founders or people in charge of selecting members need to make sure that they are strategic and intentional while selecting members.

-It is more preferable to reject failure by not choosing wrong members, than to choose members who have no value.
-The new members that the investment groups select should be dependable and goal oriented.
-They should have a purpose similar to the group’s, and the role of each member is to remind each other why the it exists.
+It is preferable to reject failure by not choosing the wrong members than to choose members who have no value.
+The new members that the investment groups select should be dependable and goal-oriented.
+They should have a purpose similar to the group’s, and the role of each member is to remind each other why it exists.

 According to research, choosing members is one of the major reasons they fail.
 To streamline the Chama and ensure it works seamlessly, one needs to choose members that are like-minded and add value to the Chama.
 That way they can easily achieve the objectives of the Chama.

 Second, the Chama needs leaders that can spearhead the mission of the group and maintain its focus.
 The leader needs to be someone that can lead the pack.
 The leader needs skills such as entrepreneurial skills, and they need to have mastered the art of business development and investment.
 These people are the best to achieve financial results.